krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 }
 ```
 Both methods ```matrixMultiplySlow``` and ```matrixMultiplyFaster``` have the same complexity O(n^3).
 So
 why is one faster than the other?
-Well, if you want to understand exactly how a CPU intensive algorithm works,
+Well, if you want to understand exactly how a CPU-intensive algorithm works,
 you need to understand how the CPU works, which is far away from the topic of this post.
 Be aware that if
-you want to optimize such algorithms you will probably need at least one of the following:
+you want to optimize such algorithms; you will probably need at least one of the following:

 - Knowledge of CPU architecture